 William Shakespeare, 1564-1616, English playwright and poet, and "Mr. W. H.", mysterious English youth

-Oscar Wilde, The Portrait of Mr. W. H., full edition, New York, 1921.
+Oscar Wilde, The Portrait of Mr. W. H., full edition, New York: Mitchell Kennerley, 1921.
+PDF.
 Though presented as a story about two men who tried to find evidence that W.H. stood for the boy actor Willie Hughes, this is also a serious exposition of that theory.

-John Masefield, Shakespeare and Spiritual Life, Oxford, 1924.
+John Masefield, Shakespeare and Spiritual Life, Oxford: Clarendon Press, 1924.
 Presents arguments that W.H. was a boy actor small and delicate enough to play boys' roles.

 J.Z.
-Eglinton, "Shakespeare's Boyfriend and Sonnet XX" in International Journal of Greek Love I (New York, 1965), pp. 24-30.
+Eglinton, "Shakespeare's Boyfriend and Sonnet XX" in International Journal of Greek Love I, New York, 1965, pp. 24-30.
+Read on this website.
 Scholarly conjecture on the love affair built around the idea W.H. probably stood for the boy actor William Hostler.
-It can be read here.

 Théophile de Viau, 1590-1626, French poet and dramatist